Campus Improvement Plan

 Lever 5: Effective Instruction

-Strategy 2: Student talks will be conducted one-on-one with teachers to analyze progress using multiple measures and to develop plans for advancement.
+Strategy 2: Student talks will be conducted with teachers, with SSC/RtI meetings following up as needed, to analyze progress using multiple measures and to develop plans for advancement.

 Strategy's Expected Result/Impact: Assurance that all students' needs are being met, including both intervention and enrichment, thereby increasing academic achievement